knative/serving/DEVELOPMENT.md

 1. Install [requirements](#requirements)
 1. Set up your [environment](#environment-setup)
 1. [Set up a kubernetes cluster](./docs/creating-a-kubernetes-cluster.md)
-1. Set up docker repository you can push to
+1. Set up a docker repository you can push to
 1. [Create and checkout a repo fork](#checkout-your-fork)

 Once you meet these requirements, you can [start an `Elafros`